eydenbarboza/products-scrapper/README.md

 - Progressive Scrolling to Load Dynamic Content

 # Future Improvements

+- Implementation of Rotating IPs with Bright Data: Integrate Bright Data’s rotating IP service to enhance web scraping capabilities by ensuring a stable and reliable connection while minimizing the risk of IP bans.
+This approach will improve the scraper’s performance and resilience against restrictions imposed by target websites.

 - Complete Playwright-Scrapy Integration: Achieve a fully integrated Playwright and Scrapy setup to enable highly scalable web scraping capabilities, allowing for efficient handling of complex web pages and dynamic content.